 Round the Horn

-View cruises from Buenos Aires and Rio de Janeiro to Valparaiso or in the reverse direction, cruises from Valparaiso to Buenos Aires and Rio de Janeiro.
+View cruises between Buenos Aires and Rio de Janeiro to Santiago or in the reverse direction, cruises between Santiago to Buenos Aires and Rio de Janeiro.

 In years past, Amazon River cruises were the stuff for hearty folk only.
 It was an opportunity to sail the mysterious river aboard an intimate riverboat and come into contact with some indigenous peoples whose ancestors have lived in the rainforest for hundreds of years.
 Amazon River itineraries take you places that would be very hard to reach in any other way.
 The region is remote and the excursions can be rugged.

 Today, cruisers of all stripes can book a variety of Amazon River itineraries, some of which are still staged aboard smaller riverboat vessels but there are now also extended itineraries from premium and luxury lines that sail their cruise ships between the city of Manaus on the banks of the Negro River in northwestern Brazil to cities on the South Atlantic Ocean like Buenos Aires in Argentina or Brazil’s Rio de Janeiro.
 View ocean cruises that include the Amazon.

 These trips often focus their ports of call on Brazil with a stop or two in Uruguay before disembarking in Argentina.
 The purpose of an Amazon expedition is to see the untamed jungle so many stops are less developed than what you’d expect on itineraries in other parts of the world.